ThroughPut-Marketing-Repos/EKIS-OpenSource/README.md

 - `discord` &mdash; enables the Discord bot and supplies the guilds, command prefixes, and bot token.
 - `telegram` &mdash; toggles the Telegram bot and defines command flows, welcome messages, and the bot token.
 - `http` &mdash; controls the HTTP API, port, and security middleware.
+- `translation` &mdash; sets the locale and fallback language for user-facing messages.
 - `exchanges` &mdash; lists each exchange provider with API credentials and default thresholds.
 - `database` &mdash; optional SQL storage for persistence and auditing.